Correspondence learning between morphologically different robots via task demonstrations: METHOD

-The system we propose connects multiple CNMP networks to find a common latent space between them.
+Our proposed system connects multiple CNMP networks to find a common latent space.
 At the start of each training iteration, a task trajectory $I_d$ is sampled randomly from $I$.
 From $I$, an arbitrary number of data points of $(t,S_{t}^R)$ are sampled randomly as observations.
-Here, the number of selected data points is between 1 and $obs_{max}$. $obs_{max}$ is a hyperparameter that is used to limit the maximum number of observations used in each training step.
-The set of sampled observations is defined as $O^R = \{(t_i,S_{t_i}^R)\}_{i}^{obs_{max}} $ where $(t_i,S_{t_i}^R) \in I_d$ .
-In our experiments, we used two robots, a manipulator and a mobile robot.
+The set of sampled observations is defined as $O^R = \{(t_i,S_{t_i}^R)\}_{i}^{obs_{max}} $ where $(t_i,S_{t_i}^R) \in I_d$ . \hakan{As an example}, we use two robots, a manipulator and a mobile robot.
 The observation set of these will be represented as $O^{manipulator}$ and $O^{mobile}$.
 Other than $O^R$, a target tuple $(t_{target},S_{t_{target}}^R)$ is also sampled from $I_d$ which is used to learn the distributions on $t_{target}$ for observations collected by all robots.

 The purpose of the model is to find a common latent representation between observations of all robots.
 To this end, the observations of each robot $O^r$ are converted to latent representations, which are calculated using the following equation: